KyrunaKJ/sf_train/README.md

 # sf_train
 Text Adventure for the Soulforge Train story

+To build and run this project in the terminal after pulling the repo, use the following command:

+`cargo build && cargo run`

+This command will compile the project with Cargo and then execute it, allowing you to run the program.

+By default, you start at (-7, -7), the center square of the locations we have in locations.json.
+Feel free to look around!

+# Commands

     Move Command // TODO
         Description: Move to a different location.
         Usage: move or m [direction]